NVIDIA/nim-deploy/cloud-service-providers/oracle/workshops/VSS Workshop on OKE.md

 ## Task 5.
 Monitor Deployment

-The deployment takes 15-20 minutes as large models need to be downloaded.
+The deployment takes 15-20 minutes, as large models need to be downloaded.

 1. **Watch pod status**: